 ▹ University Paris Descartes, LL.B degree magna cum laude

-In parallel with his entrepreneurial career, Carlalberto Guglielminotti regularly lectures at Europe’s leading polytechnics and business schools being also a Board member of the Institute for International Political Studies (ISPI).
+In parallel with his entrepreneurial career, Carlalberto Guglielminotti regularly lectures at Europe’s leading polytechnics and business schools, being also a Board member of the Institute for International Policy Studies (ISPI).

 He was also appointed in 2019 Ambassador for the Theodora Onlus Foundation, which, since 1995, has the goal of bringing moments of play, listening and smiles to children hospitalized, taking care of their “healthy part”, with the special visits of their Doctor Dreams, professional artists, hired and specifically trained to operate in pediatric hospital wards of high complexity.
 From 2020 he also plays the role of Secretary General for the Ciolina Foundation, born one hundred and fifty years after the birth of the painter Giovanni Battista Ciolina, great-grandfather of his wife Claudia.
 The Ciolina Foundation aims at promoting on the Italian territory the artistic and cultural heritage of Italian Divisionism and Post-Impressionism, as well as the Vigezzo Valley, a heritage that Giovanni Battista Ciolina has made known and appreciated throughout Europe, including two Brera Triennials, a Venice Biennale and the Brussels World Expo in 1910.